 Looking for a feel good book with uplifting titles to boost your mood?
 Then look no further!
 Go to our mood boosting reading list and take your pick.
 These books have been recommended by readers and reading groups from around the country and they range from novels and poetry to non-fiction.
 Enjoy!

 The Pictures to Share collections are high quality and beautiful books which combine pictures and text for adults in a meaningful way.
-They can help stimulate conversation between families, professionals and dementia sufferers.
+They can help stimulate conversation between families, professionals and people living with dementia.
 Find out more about Pictures to Share.

 Reading is stress busting.
 Research shows that reading can reduce stress levels by 67%.
 Shared reading groups meet on a weekly basis to read aloud and talk about short stories, poems and novels.
 Newcastle Libraries also run a number of other reading groups for adults, teenagers and children.
 More information on reading groups.